Ryan-Gordon/Financial-Portfolio-Flask/README.md

 Once these prerequisites are installed, the application can be run locally:

-> $ python nameOfFile.py
+> $ python altcoinapi.py

-Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:4000/ .
+Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:5000/ .

 #####Architecture

 This web application runs in Python 3 using the Flask web micro-framework and uses Requests to make http requests.
 Python 3 and Flask were requirements for the project, but Requests was selected for its ease of use, its detailed documentation and it is a recommended extension on flask website.

+##### Extenstions Used:
+See requirements.txt for full list of extenstions